Thakurta metric does not describe a cosmological black hole: Trapping horizon

 We notice that for $\alpha=1$, $u_{-}\to -\infty$ and $u_{+}\to+\infty$ holds as $r\to \infty$ along the trapping horizon $\eta=\eta_{\rm TH}(r)$.
 This limit corresponds to spacelike infinity $i^0$ in the Penrose diagram.

-Combining all the results obtained so far, we present $r\eta$ planes for the Thakurta spacetime (\ref{eq:Thakurta}) in Fig.~\ref{fg:TH-r-eta1}.
+We present all the results obtained so far in the $r\eta$ plane in Fig.~\ref{fg:TH-r-eta1}.
 The orbits of the trapping horizons are also presented in Fig.~\ref{fg:Thakurta_Penrose}.
 We find that for all $\alpha>0$, there exists a past outer trapping horizon located at $0<r-2M<\beta_{1}$, which is a timelike hypersurface.
 It is known that an outer (inner) trapping horizon is nontimelike (nonspacelike) under the null energy condition (NEC) in general relativity~\cite{Hayward:1993wb,Nozawa:2007vq}.
-Therefore, if we adopt the Thakurta spacetime (\ref{eq:Thakurta}) as a solution of the Einstein equation, the corresponding matter field violates the NEC on the trapping horizon located at $0<r-2M<\beta_{1}$ for any $\alpha>0$.
+Therefore, if we adopt the Thakurta metric (\ref{eq:Thakurta}) as a solution of the Einstein equation, the corresponding matter field violates the NEC on the trapping horizon located at $0<r-2M<\beta_{1}$ for any $\alpha>0$.